 - May 5, Children’s Day: Families pray for the health and success of their children by hanging up symbolic carp-shaped flags (koinbori).

 Japan is a wonderful country this time of year, but the huge influx of travelers can make it difficult.
-Here are some Golden Week travel tips.
+The best advice we can give, of course, is to avoid traveling in Japan at these days.
+However, if you happen to have booked a flight already for visiting Japan around these days, here are some last-minute Golden Week travel tips.

 Book as early as possible